Hectormdev/java-boilerplate/readme.md

 - [X]  See a way of not having to duplicate fixtures between tests.
 - [X]  Prepare the app for being able to be deployed.
 - [X]  Search for a linter (checkStyle)
-- [ ]  Liquibase generates a databaseChangeLog sentence in the yaml EVERYTIME (only one is needed)
+- [X]  Liquibase generates a databaseChangeLog sentence in the sql EVERYTIME (only one is needed)
-- [ ]  Don't initialize jpa with h2 in memory implementation
 - [ ]  CI/CD

+### Known Issues

+- [ ]  Should the application layer receive the DTO?
-- [ ]  Update liquibase to just have one set of changelogs
+- [ ]  Teardown of tests not always works as expected
-- [ ]  Correct teardown of tests
+- [ ]  Memory implementation injects h2 (even though is not used)

 ### Questions and roadmap

 - [ ]  Currently, we must use Spring-boot 2.7.3 to be able to be compatible with liquibase.
-- [ ]  Should the application layer receive the DTO?